armory/docs-cdaas/content/en/deployment/strategies/overview.md

 ## Blue/Green deployment strategy
 The blue/green is one where you deploy and maintain two identical production environments throughout the execution of the deployment.
 In this strategy, you maintain a 'blue' and a 'green' production environment.
-The 'blue' environment contains the latest known stable version of your application (usually the version you are replacing with the new version) while the 'green' environment contains the changes you are currently deploying.
+The 'blue' environment contains the latest known stable version of your app (usually the version you are replacing with the new version) while the 'green' environment contains the changes you are currently deploying.

 Once you deploy to the 'green' environment, traffic continues to flow exclusively to the 'blue' environment, allowing you to validate and test the changes in your 'green' environment.
 You can do this via manual testing, automated testing, or any other validation method you may use.